evans22j/Math-magician/README.md

 - Use React life cycle methods..
 - Use React Router.
 - Use styles in a React app.
+- Understand the mechanism of lifting state up.

 ### Built With